technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/IRremote/README.md

 # Supported Boards
 **Issues and discussions with the content "Is it possible to use this library with the ATTinyXYZ? / board XYZ" without any reasonable explanations will be immediately closed without further notice.**<br/>
+For **ESP8266/ESP32**, [this library](https://github.com/crankyoldgit/IRremoteESP8266) supports an [impressive set of protocols and a lot of air conditioners](https://github.com/crankyoldgit/IRremoteESP8266/blob/master/SupportedProtocols.md)<br/>
 <br/>
-ATtiny and Digispark boards are only tested with the recommended [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) using `New Style` pin mapping for the pro board.
+Digispark boards are only tested with [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore) using `New Style` pin mapping for the Digispark Pro board.<br/>
+ATtiny boards are only tested with [ATTinyCore](https://github.com/SpenceKonde/ATTinyCore#supported-devices) or [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore).

 - Arduino Uno / Mega / Leonardo / Duemilanove / Diecimila / LilyPad / Mini / Fio / Nano etc.
+- Arduino Uno R4, but not yet tested, because of lack of a R4 board. **Sending does not work** on the `arduino:renesas_uno:unor4wifi`.
 - Teensy 1.0 / 1.0++ / 2.0 / 2++ / 3.0 / 3.1 / 3.2 / Teensy-LC - but [limited support](https://forum.pjrc.com/threads/65912-Enable-Continuous-Integration-with-arduino-cli-for-3-party-libraries); Credits: PaulStoffregen (Teensy Team)
 - Sanguino
 - ATmega8, 48, 88, 168, 328